It's all in the filtering...

 - It is contained in metal case.
 The case doesn't provide "shielding" as much as it provides a common, low-impedance point to which all filtering that helps remove switching energy can be connected.
 Doing this prevents the formation of differential currents between the AC input and DC output leads which could impose low-level switching supply energy onto those leads!

 - It includes at least some of the above features to filter out switching components.
+If this power supply was for, say,

 Case study #1: An older style model Samlex 1223